-Primarily specimens derive from the research projects of UT faculty, research scientists, and students.
-Those are supplemented with donations from other institutions, both by choice and as orphaned collections.
-Unique historic collections stem from the early Geological Surveys of the state of Texas.
-Additional specimens have been donated by industry and individuals who wish their collections to be available for research and education in perpetuity.
-Current accessions encompass sizable contributions from the ongoing studies of NPL research fellows, attached to several institutions or organizations outside of Texas.
+Specimens primarily derive from the research projects of UT faculty, research scientists, and students, but have been supplemented with donations from other institutions, both by choice and as orphaned collections.
+Unique historic collections stem from the early Geological Surveys of the State of Texas.
+Additional specimens have been donated by industry and by individuals who wish their collections to be available in perpetuity for research and education.
+Current accessions encompass sizable contributions from the ongoing studies of NPL research fellows, who are formally attached to several institutions or organizations outside of Texas.

-Coverage is broad with specimens ranging in age from the Precambrian to the recent (Holocene) with a strong Paleozoic, Cretaceous and Paleogene/Neogene component.
+The repository includes specimens ranging in age from the Precambrian to the recent (Holocene) with strong Paleozoic, Cretaceous and Paleogene/Neogene components.
 Taxonomic emphasis includes, echinoderms, brachiopods, molluscs, corals and sponges.
 Geographic spread is global with about 60% of the collection deriving from Texas.
-Substantial holdings come for Mexico, Europe and Australia
+Substantial holdings come from Mexico, Europe and Australia

 Sponsorship of research and development at NPL has been provided by the National Science Foundation, the Geology Foundation of The University of Texas at Austin, Texas, the Seashore Fund of the College of Natural Sciences, the Institute of Museum and Library Services, and the Susan Vaughan Foundation.